tangbka/project-getting-and-cleaning-data/CodeBook.md

 343          fBodyAcc-bandsEnergy()-1,24		Energy of a frequency interval within the stated bins of the FFT of each window

 344         fBodyAcc-bandsEnergy()-25,48		Energy of a frequency interval within the stated bins of the FFT of each window

+345                fBodyAccJerk-mean()-X		mean of Fast Fourier Transform applied on body jerk acceleration in X-dimension

+346                fBodyAccJerk-mean()-Y		mean of Fast Fourier Transform applied on body jerk acceleration in Y-dimension

+347                fBodyAccJerk-mean()-Z		mean of Fast Fourier Transform applied on body jerk acceleration in Z-dimension

+348                 fBodyAccJerk-std()-X		Standard deviation of Fast Fourier Transform applied on body jerk acceleration in the X-dimension

+349                 fBodyAccJerk-std()-Y		Standard deviation of Fast Fourier Transform applied on body jerk acceleration in the Y-dimension

+350                 fBodyAccJerk-std()-Z		Standard deviation of Fast Fourier Transform applied on body jerk acceleration in the Z-dimension

+351                 fBodyAccJerk-mad()-X		Median absolute deviation of the Fast Fourier Transform applied on body jerk acceleration in the X-dimension

+352                 fBodyAccJerk-mad()-Y		Median absolute deviation of the Fast Fourier Transform applied on body jerk acceleration in the Y-dimension

+353                 fBodyAccJerk-mad()-Z		Median absolute deviation of the Fast Fourier Transform applied on body jerk acceleration in the Z-dimension

+354                 fBodyAccJerk-max()-X		Largest value of the Fast Fourier Transform applied on body jerk acceleration in the X-dimension

+355                 fBodyAccJerk-max()-Y		Largest value of the Fast Fourier Transform applied on body jerk acceleration in the Y-dimension

+356                 fBodyAccJerk-max()-Z		Largest value of the Fast Fourier Transform applied on body jerk acceleration in the Z-dimension

+357                 fBodyAccJerk-min()-X		Smallest value of the Fast Fourier Transform applied on body jerk acceleration in the X-dimension

+358                 fBodyAccJerk-min()-Y		Smallest value of the Fast Fourier Transform applied on body jerk acceleration in the Y-dimension

+359                 fBodyAccJerk-min()-Z		Smallest value of the Fast Fourier Transform applied on body jerk acceleration in the Z-dimension

+360                   fBodyAccJerk-sma()		Signal magnitude area of the Fast Fourier Transform applied on body jerk acceleration

+361              fBodyAccJerk-energy()-X		Energy measure of the Fast Fourier Transform applied on body jerk acceleration in the X-dimension

+362              fBodyAccJerk-energy()-Y		Energy measure of the Fast Fourier Transform applied on body jerk acceleration in the Y-dimension

+363              fBodyAccJerk-energy()-Z		Energy measure of the Fast Fourier Transform applied on body jerk acceleration in the Z-dimension

+364                 fBodyAccJerk-iqr()-X		Interquartile range of the Fast Fourier Transform applied on body jerk acceleration in the X-dimension

+365                 fBodyAccJerk-iqr()-Y		Interquartile range of the Fast Fourier Transform applied on body jerk acceleration in the Y-dimension

+366                 fBodyAccJerk-iqr()-Z		Interquartile range of the Fast Fourier Transform applied on body jerk acceleration in the Z-dimension

+367             fBodyAccJerk-entropy()-X		Signal entropy of the Fast Fourier Transform applied on body jerk acceleration in the X-dimension

+368             fBodyAccJerk-entropy()-Y		Signal entropy of the Fast Fourier Transform applied on body jerk acceleration in the Y-dimension

+369             fBodyAccJerk-entropy()-Z		Signal entropy of the Fast Fourier Transform applied on body jerk acceleration in the Z-dimension

+370               fBodyAccJerk-maxInds-X		Index of the frequency component with largest magnitude when applied to body jerk acceleration in X-dimension

+371               fBodyAccJerk-maxInds-Y		Index of the frequency component with largest magnitude when applied to body jerk acceleration in X-dimension

+372               fBodyAccJerk-maxInds-Z		Index of the frequency component with largest magnitude when applied to body jerk acceleration in X-dimension

+373            fBodyAccJerk-meanFreq()-X		Weighted average of the frequency components for body jerk acceleration in X-dimension

+374            fBodyAccJerk-meanFreq()-Y		Weighted average of the frequency components for body jerk acceleration in Y-dimension

+375            fBodyAccJerk-meanFreq()-Z		Weighted average of the frequency components for body jerk acceleration in Z-dimension

+376            fBodyAccJerk-skewness()-X		Skewness of frequency for body jerk acceleration in X-dimension

+377            fBodyAccJerk-kurtosis()-X		Kurtosis of frequency for body jerk acceleration in X-Dimension.

+378            fBodyAccJerk-skewness()-Y		Skewness of frequency for body jerk acceleration in Y-dimension

+379            fBodyAccJerk-kurtosis()-Y		Kurtosis of frequency for body jerk acceleration in Y-Dimension.

+380            fBodyAccJerk-skewness()-Z		Skewness of frequency for body jerk acceleration in Z-dimension

+381            fBodyAccJerk-kurtosis()-Z		Kurtosis of frequency for body jerk acceleration in Z-Dimension.

+382       fBodyAccJerk-bandsEnergy()-1,8		Energy of a frequency interval within the stated bins of the FFT of each window

+383      fBodyAccJerk-bandsEnergy()-9,16		Energy of a frequency interval within the stated bins of the FFT of each window

+384     fBodyAccJerk-bandsEnergy()-17,24		Energy of a frequency interval within the stated bins of the FFT of each window

+385     fBodyAccJerk-bandsEnergy()-25,32		Energy of a frequency interval within the stated bins of the FFT of each window

+386     fBodyAccJerk-bandsEnergy()-33,40		Energy of a frequency interval within the stated bins of the FFT of each window

+387     fBodyAccJerk-bandsEnergy()-41,48		Energy of a frequency interval within the stated bins of the FFT of each window

+388     fBodyAccJerk-bandsEnergy()-49,56		Energy of a frequency interval within the stated bins of the FFT of each window

+389     fBodyAccJerk-bandsEnergy()-57,64		Energy of a frequency interval within the stated bins of the FFT of each window

+390      fBodyAccJerk-bandsEnergy()-1,16		Energy of a frequency interval within the stated bins of the FFT of each window

+391     fBodyAccJerk-bandsEnergy()-17,32		Energy of a frequency interval within the stated bins of the FFT of each window

+392     fBodyAccJerk-bandsEnergy()-33,48		Energy of a frequency interval within the stated bins of the FFT of each window

+393     fBodyAccJerk-bandsEnergy()-49,64		Energy of a frequency interval within the stated bins of the FFT of each window

+394      fBodyAccJerk-bandsEnergy()-1,24		Energy of a frequency interval within the stated bins of the FFT of each window

+395     fBodyAccJerk-bandsEnergy()-25,48		Energy of a frequency interval within the stated bins of the FFT of each window

+396       fBodyAccJerk-bandsEnergy()-1,8		Energy of a frequency interval within the stated bins of the FFT of each window

+397      fBodyAccJerk-bandsEnergy()-9,16		Energy of a frequency interval within the stated bins of the FFT of each window

+398     fBodyAccJerk-bandsEnergy()-17,24		Energy of a frequency interval within the stated bins of the FFT of each window

+399     fBodyAccJerk-bandsEnergy()-25,32		Energy of a frequency interval within the stated bins of the FFT of each window

+400     fBodyAccJerk-bandsEnergy()-33,40		Energy of a frequency interval within the stated bins of the FFT of each window

+401     fBodyAccJerk-bandsEnergy()-41,48		Energy of a frequency interval within the stated bins of the FFT of each window

+402     fBodyAccJerk-bandsEnergy()-49,56		Energy of a frequency interval within the stated bins of the FFT of each window

+403     fBodyAccJerk-bandsEnergy()-57,64		Energy of a frequency interval within the stated bins of the FFT of each window

+404      fBodyAccJerk-bandsEnergy()-1,16		Energy of a frequency interval within the stated bins of the FFT of each window

+405     fBodyAccJerk-bandsEnergy()-17,32		Energy of a frequency interval within the stated bins of the FFT of each window

+406     fBodyAccJerk-bandsEnergy()-33,48		Energy of a frequency interval within the stated bins of the FFT of each window

+407     fBodyAccJerk-bandsEnergy()-49,64		Energy of a frequency interval within the stated bins of the FFT of each window

+408      fBodyAccJerk-bandsEnergy()-1,24		Energy of a frequency interval within the stated bins of the FFT of each window

+409     fBodyAccJerk-bandsEnergy()-25,48		Energy of a frequency interval within the stated bins of the FFT of each window

+410       fBodyAccJerk-bandsEnergy()-1,8		Energy of a frequency interval within the stated bins of the FFT of each window

+411      fBodyAccJerk-bandsEnergy()-9,16		Energy of a frequency interval within the stated bins of the FFT of each window

+412     fBodyAccJerk-bandsEnergy()-17,24		Energy of a frequency interval within the stated bins of the FFT of each window

+413     fBodyAccJerk-bandsEnergy()-25,32		Energy of a frequency interval within the stated bins of the FFT of each window

+414     fBodyAccJerk-bandsEnergy()-33,40		Energy of a frequency interval within the stated bins of the FFT of each window

+415     fBodyAccJerk-bandsEnergy()-41,48		Energy of a frequency interval within the stated bins of the FFT of each window

+416     fBodyAccJerk-bandsEnergy()-49,56		Energy of a frequency interval within the stated bins of the FFT of each window

+417     fBodyAccJerk-bandsEnergy()-57,64		Energy of a frequency interval within the stated bins of the FFT of each window

+418      fBodyAccJerk-bandsEnergy()-1,16		Energy of a frequency interval within the stated bins of the FFT of each window

+419     fBodyAccJerk-bandsEnergy()-17,32		Energy of a frequency interval within the stated bins of the FFT of each window

+420     fBodyAccJerk-bandsEnergy()-33,48		Energy of a frequency interval within the stated bins of the FFT of each window

+421     fBodyAccJerk-bandsEnergy()-49,64		Energy of a frequency interval within the stated bins of the FFT of each window

+422      fBodyAccJerk-bandsEnergy()-1,24		Energy of a frequency interval within the stated bins of the FFT of each window

+423     fBodyAccJerk-bandsEnergy()-25,48		Energy of a frequency interval within the stated bins of the FFT of each window